sagemath/trac_to_gh/Issue 5451.md

 # Issue 5451: Bug in addition of rational functions over a finite field

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5451

 Original creator: cremona